brylevkirill/notes/Machine Learning.md

 ----

   "For me there are two types of generalisation, which I will refer to as Symbolic and Connectionist generalisation.
 If we teach a machine to sort sequences of numbers of up to length 10 or 100, we should expect them to sort sequences of length 1000 say.
 Obviously symbolic approaches have no problem with this form of generalisation, but neural nets do poorly.
 On the other hand, neural nets are very good at generalising from data (such as images), but symbolic approaches do poorly here.
 One of the holy grails is to build machines that are capable of both symbolic and connectionist generalisation.
 Neural Programmer Interpreters is a very early step toward this.
-NPI can do symbolic operations such as sorting and addition, but it can also plan by taking images as input and it's able to generalise the plans to different images (e.g. in the NPI car example, the cars are test set cars not seen before)." *(Nando de Freitas)*
+NPI can do symbolic operations such as sorting and addition, but it can also plan by taking images as input and it's able to generalise the plans to different images (e.g. in the NPI car example, the cars are test set cars not seen before)."

+  *(Nando de Freitas)*

 ----

   [inductive programming](https://en.wikipedia.org/wiki/Inductive_programming)

   ["Program Synthesis Explained"](http://homes.cs.washington.edu/~bornholt/post/synthesis-for-architects.html) by James Bornholt
+  ["Inductive Programming Meets the Real World"](https://microsoft.com/en-us/research/publication/inductive-programming-meets-real-world/) by Gulwani et al.

   ["Symbolic Machine Learning"](http://languagengine.co/blog/symbolic-machine-learning/) by Darryl McAdams
   ["The Future of Deep Learning"](https://blog.keras.io/the-future-of-deep-learning.html) by Francois Chollet